bmforsythtech/CourseDrop/README.md

 Example data is included in the import folder.

-Idealy you would want these files to be updated frequently.
+Idealy you would want these files to be updated frequently from your source.

 <h3>Data Import</h3>